Learn an ancient craft at a dry stone walling workshop in beautiful West Cork!

 Use of stone, tools and equipment

-Dry stone wall workshops are insured by the Dry Stone Wall Association of Ireland.
+This workshop is a collaboration with the Dry Stone Wall Association of Ireland and DSWAI members run/organise/and instruct this part of the Symposium.
 Every effort will be made to ensure the safety of everyone involved, but all activities are undertaken at the participants’ own risk.

 This is an outdoor workshop, and while we will do our best to work around any adverse weather conditions, we cannot provide refunds on the basis of poor weather conditions.